 Determine who will be the two signers for the account, and set a time for both volunteers to go to the bank together.
 These two troop volunteers can be any combination of leaders, troop cookie managers, or troop friends and family volunteers.

 Both signers on the account cannot be related or living in the same household.
 Each adult signer should bring two forms of personal identification, social security number, and an email address.

 Any Wells Fargo location can open a troop account for you—just call your local branch and ask for an appointment with a banker familiar with Girl Scout accounts.

 Before you leave, please ask your banker to verify that the troop’s account is the no-fee Business Choice Account (with permanent fee waiver), and that the address to which the statements will be sent is a home address for one of the signers.

 Once the account is set-up, you will be able to do your banking at any Wells Fargo location.

 Complete the Bank Account Record

-Lastly, you must also complete the Troop Bank Account Record.
+Lastly, you must also complete the Girl Scout Bank Account Record.